 Now firmly established at Lough Erne Resort, Noel has introduced his own particular brand of modern Irish cooking to a new and discerning audience.
 Noel McMeel arrived at Lough Erne Resort with a simple philosophy: sourcing, preparing and serving fresh food in season.
 In Northern Ireland and Fermanagh, we are fortunate to have some of the finest ingredients at our fingertips.
 We are privileged to be in a position to work with a diverse array of superb raw material.
 Noel’s passion for food and his vibrant personality shine through in all he achieves, from finding the best local suppliers to inspiring his team of carefully selected chefs.

 The Resort offers a variety of innovative dining experiences, all of which have quality and authenticity at their heart.
 The Loughside Bar & Grill for example, offers guest a casual all day dining.
 Opened in July 2009, its operation is driven by a desire to create a genuine experience of Irish hospitality at its best.

-Lough Erne Resort’s stunning new contemporary Halfway House opened in April 2010.
+Lough Erne Resort’s Halfway House opened in April 2010.
 Situated behind the ninth green of The Faldo Course, the structure is an inspired departure from the traditional log cabin style of refreshment facility; instead Lough Erne designers have produced a dining experience offering light bites suited to both the Golfer and indeed those guests enjoying The Collop Walk.